2023 Commencement

 Biography

 Born and raised in Israel, Professor Sela-Amit served as a clinical therapist at the Haifa University Student Counseling Center.
 She then worked with emotionally and behaviorally challenged youth in residential settings and in schools.
-She served as a research practitioner and therapist with adults, couples, families, and groups impacted by domestic violence and child abuse at the Haifa Women's League for Israel Family Therapy Center.
-In addition, she was served as an instructor at the University of Haifa and the Tel-Hai Academic College in Israel, where she developed and taught courses on immigration, diversity, group work and cultural competence for social workers.
+She served as a research practitioner and therapist with adults, couples, families and groups impacted by domestic violence and child abuse at the Haifa Women's League for Israel Family Therapy Center.
+In addition, she served as an instructor at the University of Haifa and the Tel-Hai Academic College in Israel, where she developed and taught courses on immigration, diversity, group work and cultural competence for social workers.

-Professor Sela-Amit also served as a member of the CSWE-China USC Project, where she trained Chinese counterpart in building a curriculum and teaching in the areas of child welfare and family practice.
-She has been active in providing mentorship to visiting scholars and students to advance the development of the social work profession in China.
-Professor Sela-Amit is interested in supporting community organizations in empowering youth through the arts and has served as a board member of the Unusual Suspects Theater Company, a nonprofit that arose after the LA Riots to empower incarcerated and at-risk youth in the most challenged communities in Los Angeles through mentoring, arts and theater workshops.
+Professor Sela-Amit is interested in supporting community organizations in empowering youth through the arts and has served as a board member of the Unusual Suspects Theater Company, a nonprofit that arose after the LA Riots to empower incarcerated and at-risk youth in the most challenged communities in Los Angeles through mentoring, the arts and theater workshops.

 Area of Expertise